Kaleidoscope Glasses : The Inventor's Journal

 The invention of new experience is happening now.

-In December, 2011 an idea came in this precise sequence and relevance, and resonance, and nothing at the time was more important than unravelling this vision.
-I called it Future Eyes and they were meant to be glasses for time travel* - they would later be called Kaleidoscope Glasses, but to me they were much more, Crystal Vision.
-This multidimensional way of seeing became my art and building a philosophy and social mission around it became my work.
+In December, 2011 an idea revealed itself and nothing at the time was more important than unravelling this vision.
+I was able to give myself this obsession.
+I called it Future Eyes and they were optical crystals for time travel* - they would later be called Kaleidoscope Glasses, wearable Crystal Vision.
+This multidimensional way of seeing became a fascination and building a philosophy and social mission around it became my art form.

 * Explain what is meant by "time travel" and the redefining of this term as a measure of motion and how one can speed up or slow down their own voyage through time by increasing or decreasing their levels of awareness.
 More on this in chapter 8 (Time Travel)